NiBabel Developer Guidelines¶

 Layout¶

-The main release branch is called master
+The main release branch is called master.
+This is a merge-only branch.

 Features finished or updated by some developer are merged from the

-.
+corresponding branch into master.
 At a certain point the current state of

-is tagged – a release is done.
+master is tagged – a release is done.

-Only usable feature should end-up in master
+Only usable feature should end-up in master.
+Ideally master should be

 releasable at all times.